 - Visitation remains restricted to those 16 years of age or older.

-- An adult patient admitted to the hospital is limited to one adult visit per day during designated visiting hours.
+- An adult patient admitted to the hospital is limited to two adult visit per day during designated visiting hours.
 Visitors are not permitted to exit the hospital and return in same day.

-- A Labor and Delivery patient is limited to one adult support person visit per 24 hour period.
+- A Labor and Delivery patient is limited to two adult support person visit per 24 hour period.

-- A Pediatric patient (pediatric patients only) is limited to one adult support person visit per 24 hour period.
+- A Pediatric patient (pediatric patients only) is limited to two adult support person visit per 24 hour period.

 - All approved visitors must wear a mask at all times, and will be screened upon entering the facility.